Last updated: 06th December 2024

-The AutoComplete() function is attached with the textbox control and when the focus is on the textbox, it triggers the focus event, which show a drop down list all the values in the array.
+🚀 The AutoComplete() function is attached with the textbox control and when the focus is on the textbox, it triggers the focus event, which shows a dropdown list all the values in the array.

 If you want, you can highlight the input word or text in the AutoComplete search box.

-There are few things we need understand from the above script.
+Few things we need understand in the script

 Typically, a search is initialized when a minimum set of characters are entered in the textbox.
 However, in the above script we have set the value for minLength as zero.
 Since the minimum character is set as zero, it does not have to do any specific search in the local data source.